 Children International Organization

-One of the most well-known NGOs that donate to poor students is the Children International organization.
+One of the most well-known NGOs Donating to Poor Students is the Children International organization.
 Established in 1936, this organization aims to provide resources and support to impoverished children and their families around the world.
 Children International offers educational opportunities, including scholarships and tuition assistance, to students living in poverty.
 In addition, the organization provides students with school supplies, such as textbooks, uniforms, and backpacks, to ensure that they have everything they need to succeed in school.

 Malala Fund